-On 5 April 2013, the negotiations on the accession of the European Union to the European Convention for the Protection of Human Rights and Fundamental Freedoms ('the ECHR') (') resulted in agreement on the draft accession instruments.
+On 5 April 2013, the negotiations on the accession of the European Union to the European Convention for the Protection of Human Rights and Fundamental Freedoms ('the ECHR') 1 resulted in agreement on the draft accession instruments.
 On 18 December 2014, the Court, seised of a request on the basis of Article 218(11) TFEU, and sitting as the Full Court, delivered Opinion 2/13 (EU:C:2014:2454), on the compatibility of the agreement envisaged with the Treaties.

-As regards the admissibility of the request for an opinion (2), the Court made clear, first of all, that in order to enable it to rule on the compatibility of the provisions of an envisaged agreement with the rules of the Treaties, the Court must have sufficient information on the actual content of that agreement.
+As regards the admissibility of the request for an Opinion, 2 the Court made clear, first of all, that in order to enable it to rule on the compatibility of the provisions of an envisaged agreement with the rules of the Treaties, the Court must have sufficient information on the actual content of that agreement.
 In that respect, in this instance, all the draft accession instruments submitted by the Commission, taken together, constituted a sufficiently comprehensive and precise framework for the arrangements in accordance with which the envisaged accession should take place.
-Furthermore, as regards the internal rules of EU law whose adoption was necessary in order to make the accession agreement operational, which were also covered by the request for an opinion, the Court held that the nature of those rules precluded them from forming the subject matter of the opinion procedure, which can only relate to international agreements which the European Union is proposing to conclude.
+Furthermore, as regards the internal rules of EU law whose adoption was necessary in order to make the accession agreement operational, which were also covered by the request for an Opinion, the Court held that the nature of those rules precluded them from forming the subject-matter of the Opinion procedure, which can only relate to international agreements which the European Union is proposing to conclude.
 If it was not to encroach on the competences of the other institutions responsible for drawing up those rules, the Court had to confine itself to examining the compatibility of the agreements with the Treaties.

-As regards the substance of the request for an opinion, the Court, after recalling by way of preliminary point the fundamental elements of the constitutional framework of the European Union, examined compliance with the specific characteristics and the autonomy of EU law, including in relation to the common foreign and security policy ('the CFSP'), and also compliance with the principle of the autonomy of the EU legal system, laid down in Article 344 TFEU.
+As regards the substance of the request for an Opinion, the Court, after recalling by way of preliminary point the fundamental elements of the constitutional framework of the European Union, examined compliance with the specific characteristics and the autonomy of EU law, including in relation to the common foreign and security policy ('the CFSP'), and also compliance with the principle of the autonomy of the EU legal system, laid down in Article 344 TFEU.
 It also verified whether the specific characteristics of the European Union were preserved in the light of the co-respondent mechanism and the procedure for the prior involvement of the Court of Justice.
-That examination led the Court to conclude that the draft agreement was not compatible with either Article 6(2) of the Treaty on European Union (TEU) or Protocol No 8, relating to that provision, annexed to the EU Treaty (3).
+That examination led the Court to conclude that the draft agreement was not compatible with either Article 6(2) TEU or Protocol No 8, relating to that provision, annexed to the EU Treaty.
+3

-Firstly, the Court observed that, as a result of the European Union's accession to the ECHR, the European Union, like any other contracting party, would be subject to external control to ensure the observance of the rights and freedoms provided for in that convention.
-In the context of that external control, on the one hand, the interpretation of the ECHR provided by the European Court of Human Rights ('the ECtHR') would be binding on the European Union and its institutions,
+First, the Court observed that, as a result of the European Union's accession to the ECHR, the European Union, like any other Contracting Party, would be subject to external control to ensure the observance of the rights and freedoms provided for in that convention.
+In the context of that external control, on the one hand, the interpretation of the ECHR provided by

-(1) Convention for the Protection of Human Rights and Fundamental Freedoms, signed in Rome on 4 November 1950.
+Convention for the Protection of Human Rights and Fundamental Freedoms, signed at Rome on 4 November 1950.

-(2) On issues of admissibility in relation to a request for an opinion, see also Opinion 1/13 (EU:C:2014:2303), in section Section IX 'Judicial cooperation in civil matters'.
+On issues of admissibility in relation to a request for an Opinion, see also Opinion 1/13 (EU:C:2014:2303), in section IX 'Judicial cooperation in civil matters'.

-(3) Protocol No 8 relating to Article 6(2) of the Treaty on European Union on the accession of the Union to the Convention for the Protection of Human Rights and Fundamental Freedoms.
+Protocol (No 8) relating to Article 6(2) of the Treaty on European Union on the accession of the Union to the Convention [for] the Protection of Human Rights and Fundamental Freedoms.